Web Service vs. REST API, Compared In Depth with Examples

 A web service is an API, but not all APIs are web services.
 This article has helped you to understand why the previous statement is true.
 You've learned about the definition and nature of web services and APIs, how they inherently facilitate software development, and their differences.

 APIs and web services are vital app components, but testing them can be difficult.
 Luckily, Waldo can help.
-With Waldo, you can be relieved of the hassle of writing and evaluating test scripts.
-Start a free trial today and see how easy it can be to automate mobile app testing.
+With Waldo, you can be relieved of the hassle of writing and evaluating test scripts.today and see how easy it can be to automate mobile app testing.